How LLMs Fail to Support Fact-Checking: Results and Analysis

 \subsection{LLMs Struggle to Generate Real, Credible Source Attributions}

-We use a 0.5 cosine similarity cutoff to determine whether the highest-scoring real headline matches the generated one, as 0.5 represents moderate similarity (Appendix \ref{sec:appendixa}).
-Excluding the incomplete entries because they lack proper citation, our analysis of source-headline pairs shows that for the ChatGPT model, 3990 out of 4096 citations fall into tier 5; Gemini has 322 out of 344, and Claude has 1795 out of 1805 (Figure \ref{fig:FinalTiersHoriz}).
-It is also important to note the number of incomplete entries, especially in Gemini (1575 out of 1920 generations) and Claude (907 out of 1920 generations).
-The incomplete entries can arguably be seen as a positive, since the model is at least addressing that it cannot accurately pull from external sources.
-Our results indicate that most model-generated headlines are hallucinated and not grounded in their cited sources.
+Cosine similarity is applied to all generated headline and GNews-provided headline pairs, using the best result (i.e., the GNews headline that had the highest cosine similarity with the generated headline) to classify the citation (Figure \ref{fig:FinalTiersHoriz}).
+Our analysis of source-headline pairs shows that for the ChatGPT model, 3990 out of 4096 (97.41\%) citations fall into tier 5; Gemini has 322 out of 344 (93.6\%), and Claude has 1795 out of 1805 (99.45\%).
+However, it is also important to note the number of incomplete entries, especially in Gemini (1575 out of 1920 generations, 82.03\%) and Claude (907 out of 1920 generations, 47.24\%).
+The incomplete entries can arguably be seen as a positive since the model is at least addressing that it cannot accurately pull from external sources.
+Our results indicate that when prompted to provide citations for their claims, most model-generated headlines are hallucinated and not grounded in the sources cited by the LLM.
+This has the potential to mislead users by incorporating such citations.

-\subsection{LLMs tend to have Source Selection Bias, Preferring Left Leaning Sources}
+\subsection{LLMs Tend to Have Source Selection Bias, Preferring Left Leaning Sources}